Jenn Grant: Awards

 In 2006, Grant won Best New Artist and Best Female Artist at the Nova Scotia Music Awards.

 Honeymoon Punch was a longlisted nominee for the 2011 Polaris Music Prize, and was shortlisted for a Juno Award in the Adult Alternative Album of the Year category at the Juno Awards of 2012.

 Grant won an East Coast Music Award for the song of the year at the 2013 ECMAs of the album "The Beautiful Wild".

 Grant won an East Coast Music Award for Pop Recording of the Year at the 2012 ECMAs for The Beautiful Wild.
 At the 2013 ECMAs, she won the award for Song of the Year, for that album's single "I've Got Your Fire".

 Grant's song "Dreamer", from Orchestra for the Moon, is featured as the theme song on CBC's Heartland.
 Her song "Make it Home Tonight" was played at the end of episode 12 of Flashpoint, "Haunting the Barn".

 Her album Compostela has been nominated for two Juno Awards.

+In 2024, Jenn was named Songwriter of the Year at the East Coast Music Awards.